Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Implementation.md

 carrying the bacteria.
 Other suspected reservoirs can also be tested very easily, including sinks, drains and faucets.
 Moreover, the kit was designed for simplicity of use.
-It includes a set of 4 step illustrated instructions, clearly labelled reagents, a testube rack and a distinct signal for a positive test.
+It includes a set of 4 step illustrated instructions, clearly labelled reagents, a test-tube rack and a distinct signal for a positive test.
 This means that to carry out a test the personnel only need to be trained in swabbing patients.
 This also means that should the target organisation want to deploy this kit in a more extensive format, for example routine swabbing of surfaces, it will require little training for any personnel in the organisation to carry out a test.
-The container of the kit and the testube rack are all made exclusively from cardboard which is widely recyclable, this is in the aim to minimise any environmental damage from a possible widespread deployment of these kits.
+The container of the kit and the test-tube rack are all made exclusively from cardboard which is widely recyclable, this is in the aim to minimise any environmental damage from a possible widespread deployment of these kits.

 ## Gallery